dwyl/book/README.md

 people *calling* themesleves "developers" who stubbornly cling to the notion that *testing is for "QA"* or "*that's why we have testers*" or "*we will write tests later, we just need to release this ASAP!*" etc...

-The days of poor quality software are *numbered*; people who continue to expect that inconsistent results will be rewarded are in for a rude awakening.
+The days of poor quality software are *numbered*; people who continue to expect *inconsistent results* to be rewarded are in for a "*surprise*"!

 ![They Took Er Jerbs](https://raw.github.com/nelsonic/practical-full-stack-testing/master/manuscript/images/they-took-our-jerbs.jpg "They Took Er Jerbs")

 This book is our effort to *accelerate* the process towards (*Total*) *Quality Code*!
 We invite *you* to be part of the ***TQM Software*** *movement* and bring all your friends/colleagues!